stupidprsn/UF_COP4533_ProgrammingAssignment3/README.md

 1. Download and extract the project `.zip` file.
 2. Open the folder `UF_COP4533_ProgrammingAssignment3` with **CLion**.
 3. When prompted, select **"Configure CMake Project"**.
-4. Select **"Create CMakeList.txt"**.
-5. Ensure the entire `src` folder is checked in the project view to include all source files.
-6. Build the project using the CLion build button.
+4. Build the project using the CLion build button.

 ---